 Q: What do you edit your photos with?

-I shoot mostly in RAW and sometimes in JPG (for personal stuff).
-All photos are edited with ACR in Photoshop CS5.
+A: I shoot in RAW, always, and edit all photos with ACR in Photoshop CS5.
 Typically I make adjustments to my white balance, exposure and curves.
 It’s important to play in Photoshop too, which is how I did most of my learning.

 Don’t be afraid to ruin a picture; if things get out of hand, trash it and start over.
 That’s the beauty of living in the digital world.

 A: “Bokeh” is the term used to describe the part of a photograph that’s out of focus.
 This can be a soft blur, or the little round circles you often see in night time cityscapes.